ckadelka/CRFE/README.md

 We recommend using CRFE with user-defined parameters based on the data.
 Specifically, users should set the following parameters:

-- `-T THRESHOLD_TYPE` and `-t THRESHOLD`: These parameters should be adjusted to match the input gene list.
+- `-T THRESHOLD_TYPE` and `-t THRESHOLD`: These parameters should be adjusted to match the ranked gene list.
 - `-b BELIEF`: This parameter determines the emphasis placed on the top-ranked genes.
 - `-n REPEATS`: This parameter specifies the number of repeated CRFE runs.